Most modern cars have a sealed cooling system so they shouldn’t need any topping up – unless, of course, they’ve sprung a leak.

-If you're topping up the coolant level it's essential that you identify the expansion tank correctly - adding antifreeze to the screen wash, brake fluid or power steering reservoir would be a very bad idea.
+- It's essential to correctly identify the expansion tank – check the vehicle handbook for the location of the coolant filler cap, and follow any vehicle-specific advice given (adding antifreeze to the screen wash, brake fluid or power steering reservoir would be a very bad idea.)

-The fan should cut in automatically - if it doesn’t there may be a fault with the fan temperature sensor, the wiring or the fan itself.
+Cooling fans should cut in automatically.
+If they don’t there may be a fault with the fan temperature sensor, the wiring or the fan itself.